UCLA-CS130-23Fall/EasySplit/README.md

 ### 1. Create the BaaS API environment

-Create an `.env` file under the root directory and add the following line:
+Navigate to the root directory and create an `.env` file.
+Add the following lines:

 ```
 VITE_BMOB_SECRET_KEY = d44c1852ef129122
 VITE_BMOB_API_KEY = Abc123456@
 ```

-### 2. Install Node.js and equired packages
+### 2. Install Node.js and required packages

-Install `node.js` and make sure you have `npm` command.
-Run the following commands:
+Install `node.js` and make sure you have the `npm` command.
+Run the following command:

 ```
 npm install